starknet-edu/starknetbook/src/ch05-08-02-constraints-rust.md

 supposedly evaluates to on certain elements of the group .
 That is, for some , we claim that

-(note that for the first two constaints, because they only refer to one point and for the third ).
+(note that for the first two constraints, because they only refer to one point and for the third ).

 This is equivalent to saying that is divisible, as a polynomial, by all